sean-codes/cs-engine/README.md

 #CS-Engine
-A game engine for building 2D games
+An engine for building 2D games

 #Setup
-The main file is three main parts.
+The engine is three main parts.
 The Style Sheet, the loader/compiler PHP script, and the JavaScript init function.

     <html>
        <head>